foundry2D/Empty/README.md

 # Empty

-To start a Foundry Project from scratch clone this repo:
+To start a Foundry Project from scratch or to work on Foundry Editor developpement clone this repo:

 `git clone https://github.com/mundusnine/Empty.git`